 While uptake for index insurance among small-scale agriculturalists worldwide has been low, research confirms that vulnerable households’ unwillingness to purchase is primarily driven by cost.
 When subsidies have cut the cost of insurance in half, demand has increased rapidly.
 This suggests the vulnerable may be able to cover a substantial portion of their own social protection, which may also beneﬁt those in the greatest need.

-Michael Carter is director of the Feed the Future Innovation Lab for Assets and Market Access and a professor of agricultural and resource economics at UC Davis.
+Michael Carter, a UC Davis professor of agricultural and resource economics, is director of the Feed the Future Innovation Lab for Assets and Market Access.

 Sarah A. Janzen is an assistant professor of economics at Montana State University.